Fort Worth Vaqueros FC: History

+The club was launched in 2013 and began play in the National Premier Soccer League (NPSL) in May 2014.
 The team's name was announced at the Fort Worth Livestock Exchange Building on February 13, 2014, after a name the team contest.
 The team's official logo was selected by the fans then revealed by the team on March 20, 2014.
-The team played its inaugural 2014 season at historic LaGrave Field but had to relocate in 2015 after the Fort Worth Cats, from whom the Vaqueros had been subletting the field, lost their lease.
+The Vaqueros played its inaugural 2014 season at historic LaGrave Field but had to relocate in 2015 after the Fort Worth Cats, from whom the Vaqueros had been subletting the field, lost their lease.